 Any pasta shape works in this recipe, so choose your family’s favorite!
 Omit the garlic if you think the flavor might be too strong for your people.
 My kids prefer this without the garlic.
 I like it with it for myself!

-Just a heads up that you’ll need to reserve a little of the pasta cooking water, so keep that in mind BEFORE you drain the pasta.
+This pasta recipe is quick and delicious and the flavor from the sausage is really key.
+(Just a heads up that you'll need to reserve a little of the pasta cooking water, so keep that in mind BEFORE you drain the pasta.)
 Chicken sausage is usually leaner than pork, so when making this with chicken sausage, I like to add butter or olive oil before serving.

 Mixing up chicken recipes is an easy way to make dinner more interesting for everyone at the table.
 And whether the kids like nuggets, tenders, meatballs, or chicken sandwiches, there are plenty of options here.